circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ### Orb Deployment Example

-CircleCI has developed a CloudFoundry Orb that you can use to simplify your configurations.
+CircleCI has developed a CloudFoundry Orb that you can use to simplify your configuration workflows.
 The [CircleCI Orbs Registry](https://circleci.com/orbs/registry/) contains several different examples of how you can perform certain tasks with a CloudFoundry, including the example below that shows how you can build and deploy your CloudFoundry application in a single job.

 ```
 version: 2.1